 While deer numbers were in general decline over the past 15-20 years in Middle Park, elk numbers were building.
-During this period of increase, elk have expanded their historic winter ranges into lower elevations, potentially competing with deer for space and forage.
+During this period of increase elk have expanded their historic winter ranges into lower elevations, setting up the possibility of competition with deer.
 Elk are stronger and more aggressive than deer, and have more diverse food habits.
 Deer may also be impacted at other times of the year on transition ranges.